 Go for longer walks.
-We know you’re tired sometimes, and we realise you can’t always be bothered to take your dog further than the end of the street, but for their fitness level, as well as yours, consider taking them for longer walks than usual.
-And to spice up both of your lives, why not take the occasional day trip with pooch, and drive somewhere that may be a more scenic place to walk around than your local neighbourhood.
+We know you’re tired sometimes, and we realize you can’t always be bothered to take your dog further than the end of the street, but for their fitness level, as well as yours, consider taking them for longer walks than usual.
+And to spice up both of your lives, why not take the occasional day trip with the pooch, and drive somewhere that may be a more scenic place to walk around than your local neighborhood.
 You will both appreciate the change of scenery!

 Spend more time in play.
 No matter how many toys you have bought your dog, their preferred option would be to have you as their play partner.
 Perhaps combining play with those longer walks you’re both going to go on, consider these outdoor games as a way to give you both a huge amount of fun when you’re out and about together.

 Spice up your dog’s diet.
 Give your dog a break from his usual food once in a while by giving them something new.
-After all, you would get bored of eating the same foods day in and day out, so your dog would appreciate the variety too.
+After all, you would get bored with eating the same foods day in and day out, so your dog would appreciate the variety too.
 Check with your vet and local pet store on the right foods (and amount) to feed your dog, and then give your hungry companion something extra within his weekly meal quota.

 Improve your dog’s social life.
 Your dog doesn’t need much social company outside of what you give him, but if you’re out for huge chunks of the day, perhaps ask somebody to pop by once in a while to give your dog a little bit more company.
-And if you know any other dog owners in your neighbourhood, perhaps arrange the occasional meetup so your dog can play with his own kind, while you enjoy a bit of social time with your own kind as well.
+And if you know any other dog owners in your neighborhood, perhaps arrange the occasional meetup so your dog can play with his own kind, while you enjoy a bit of social time with your own kind as well.